Athi-Galana-Sabaki River

 The Athi-Galana-Sabaki River is the second longest river in Kenya (after the Tana River).
-It has a total length of 390 km, and drains an area of 58,639 km2.
+It has a total length of 390 km and drains an area of 58,639 km2.
 The river rises in the Gatamaiyo Forest as the Athi River and enters the Indian Ocean as the Galana River (also known as the Sabaki River).

 Flow

 The Athi River flows across the Kapote and Athi plains, through Athi River town, and then takes a northeast direction where it is met by the Nairobi River.
-Near Thika, the river forms the Fourteen Falls and turns south-south-east under the wooded slopes of the Yatta ridge, which shuts in its basin on the east.
+Near Thika, the river forms the Fourteen Falls and turns south-east under the wooded slopes of the Yatta ridge, which shuts in its basin on the east.
 Apart from the numerous small feeders of the upper river, the only other tributary is the Tsavo River, from the east side of the Kilimanjaro, which enters at about 3° S. It then turns east, and in its lower course is known as the Sabaki (or Galana) River, which traverses the sterile quartz-land of the outer plateau.
 The valley is low and flat, covered with forest and scrub, containing small lakes and backwaters connected to the river during the rainy season.
-During the rainy season, the river rises as much as 10 m in places, now strongly flowing with a turbid yellow colour; navigation is interrupted by the Lugard Falls, actually a series of rapids.
+During the rainy season, the river rises as much as 10 m in places, now strongly flowing with a turbid yellow colour, navigation is interrupted by a series of rapids, at the Lugard falls.
 Flowing east, it enters the Indian Ocean 10 km north of Malindi.